 Rather than trying to offer some quick tips on battling depression — which would be insulting at best, and ineffective at worst — I want to point you to a few articles we've published over the years that are a good starting point in the struggle to recognize and begin to treat depression.
 In particular, I strongly encourage you to read the following:

-- “Recognizing and Treating Depression & Anxiety Disorder in People with ADHD,” by Michael Banov, MD
+- “Recognize and Treat Depression & Anxiety Disorder with ADHD,” by Michael Banov, MD

 - “Battling Distraction and Depression,” an impactful video featuring my husband, David Taylor-Klaus